-A "project" is meant to be an improvement to property that by itself meets the minimum density requirements of the floating zones.
+A "project" is meant to be an improvement to property that by itself meets the minimum density requirements of this zone.
 This may be an individual building or a grouping of buildings that are planned as a single development.

 Zoning standards establish basic requirements for new development.
 They are quantitative and provide a high level of predictability.